canonical/microk8s-community-addons/HACKING.md

 ## Custom commands

-MicroK8s supports extending the `microk8s` command with extra plugins.
+Addons may need to enhance the MicroK8s CLI with custom commands for management actions and day 2 operations.
+To this end the `microk8s` command can be extended via executable scritps or binaries called plugins.
+Plugins are found under `$SNAP_COMMON/plugins`, which is typically `/var/snap/microk8s/common/plugins/`.
 These plugins are executed within the MicroK8s snap environment, effectively running confined from the rest of the system.

-Plugins may be added by placing executable binaries or scripts under the `$SNAP_COMMON/plugins`, which is typically `/var/snap/microk8s/common/plugins/`.

-MicroK8s addons may use this feature to extend the MicroK8s CLI with custom commands for management actions, day 2 operations, etc.
+Let's assume the `demo-nginx` addon needs to be paired with a `microk8s nginxctl` command to print a friendly message.
+In what follows we implement an `nginxctl` plugin to extend the `microk8s` command.

-### Create an example hello-world plugin
+### Create an example `nginxctl` plugin

-This section describes the process of creating a simple MicroK8s plugin, that simply prints some information about the environment and lists the pods running in the cluster.
+The `nginxctl` plugin simply prints some information about the environment and lists the pods running in the cluster.

-1. Create `/var/snap/microk8s/common/plugins/hello-world` as a simple bash script and mark it as executable:
+1. Create `/var/snap/microk8s/common/plugins/nginxctl` as a simple bash script and mark it as executable:

     ```bash
     echo '#!/bin/bash